Schmidt SON light mounts

 Don't mount the lights upside down.
 Many dynamo headlights and taillights can get water inside if they're upside down, and most of the headlights are designed to project brighter light at the top of the focused beam, to give more even and safer road illumination.
 The top part of the beam is projected further down the road, therefore it needs to be brighter.
 Our headlights tend to be more expensive than many other headlights designed for use with dynamos.
 The higher prices are partly due to the superior design of the optics.
 If you mount the lights upside down, you'll end up with a headlight that doesn't even work as well as the cheapest headlights available, you've wasted your money, and you're less safe while riding because you can't see the road ahead of you as well.
 Please don't mount the lights upside down!

 One custom builder (who won't be named) thought it would be perfect to place a Supernova E3 headlight upside down under the front of a basket with a fender on the bike that was too short to keep water spraying onto the light.
 But the Supernova headlights are designed to be used with the mount positioned at the bottom of the headlight housing, even if you have the round or symmetrical beam (which by the way they no longer make).
 The wires connect at the bottom, and water can enter the housing where the wires are attached if you position the light upside down.
 With the light right side up, it's never a problem.
-But on this bike, not only can rain fall directly onto the headlight, but water gets picked up by the tire and is thrown forward, directly onto the headlight.
+But when mounted upside down, not only can rain fall directly onto the headlight, but water gets picked up by the tire and is thrown forward, directly onto the headlight.

 What does "right side up" mean, Peter?

 It usually means that the part of the light that attaches to the mount is located at the bottom of the light.
 If the part of the light that attaches to the mount is at the top, then, the light itself is upside down.
-In the photograph above, the light is upside down.
-In all of the other photographs on this page, the lights are positioned right side up, with their mounting point positioned at the bottom.

 There is one dynamo headlight designed specifically for upside down mounting.
 It's a special version of the Schmidt Edelux.
 We have them in stock.
 There is also the Busch & Müller IQ-X, which has a mounting point that can be either at the bottom or at the top.